Please find below credit for each artwork.

 - The print will be seen through the mounting window.
 Print size = board's window size.*

 - Gives more focal point and enhances small pictures.

 * A few clarifications: Strictly speaking, the matting / mounting board window will be slightly smaller than the total size of your paper and will overlap it, covering the edges.
 In terms of ordering your board, window sizes will generally be given as the size of the print they work with (although they'll be -strictly speaking- a bit smaller ( aprox.
 1/4'')

 In image no 2, the print comes with a white border that you can see through the board's window, producing a lovely, "second" trim.
 For this effect you will need your print to come with a white border around the image.

-If you are interested in Dreamy me is me prints, read below the border options we offer that make easy to frame with any style.
+If you are interested in Dreamy me is me prints, read below what border options we offer to make easy to frame with any style.

 4-5.
 THE ARTWORKS'S EDGES ARE DISPLAYED